San Cipriano is an underrated tourist attraction in Colombia.

 Viche is used as medicine to rid things such as stomach bugs and parasites.
 But the main selling point is the fact that it’s an aphrodisiac.

-I swiftly sampled it then immediately took a bottle back to Cali with me.
-I then had a couple of caps every morning until it ran out.
+I swiftly sampled it then immediately took a bottle back to Cali.
+Then instead of my morning Tinto, I had two caps of this until it ran out.

 Variations of this drink have been made by the Afro Colombians in this region for over 300 years so I was happy to purchase a bottle.